-Applied Research Specialist Associate Provost
+Applied Research Specialist

-Assistant Professor Legum’s initial technical training was received while as an Information Systems Technician when serving in the U.S. Navy from 1995-2000.
-Directly out of the military, he began taking classes at Philadelphia Community College (CCP).
-While at CCP, he participated in a Biomedical Technician Certification Program, which included academic practicums and an industry internship.
-He transferred to Drexel University in 2003 to work towards his B.S. in Biomedical Engineering and M.S. in Materials Engineering.
-He is currently finishing his dissertation in Materials Engineering through Drexel University.
+His initial technical training was received as an Information Systems Technician in the U.S. Navy from 1995-2000.
+Directly out of the military, he attended Philadelphia Community College.
+While there, he participated in a Biomedical Technician Certification Program, which included academic practicums and an industry internship.
+He transferred to Drexel University in 2003 for a Bachelor of Science in Biomedical Engineering and a Master of Science in Materials Engineering.
+He is finishing his dissertation in Materials Engineering through Drexel University.

 Legum has worked as a process and manufacturing engineer within a leading spinal implant company.
 He ensured safety and scale-up product development in accordance with FDA regulations.

 Legum acts as a liaison between local industries and Clarion University through conducting and coordinating applied research projects, internships and providing industrial consultation services.

 Since the inception of CARIPD, he has:

 - Worked with five companies to develop intellectual property and/or refine scale-up manufacturing processes

 - Authored more than seven successful academic-industry related grants to supplement applied research efforts for industry partners